sailoog/openplotter-documentation/es/what_do_I_need.md

 #What do I need?
+Since Openlotter is modular you will need the basics and only some parts depending on what do you want and what your boar already has.
 ## Required
 You need at least the basics to run the software.
 * **ARM embedded computer**